Faresx7/Fares_Esaam/README.md

 👋 Hello and Welcome to My GitHub Profile!
 I'm
 ∗∗Fares∗∗
-, and this is my digital workshop where I gather all my code, projects, and ideas.
-If you're looking for clean, efficient, and passionately built software, you're in the right place!
+This is my Repository, where I display all my projects and ideas.

-💻 My Vibe & Focus
+💻 Focus
 I am a

-YourPrimaryRole/Profession,e.g.,SoftwareDeveloper,DataScientist
+AI & Data Scientist
 , currently focused on

-∗∗Yourmainareaofexpertise,e.g.,Full−StackWebDevelopment,DataEngineering,orAI/ML∗∗
-.
+∗∗Data analysis to get important insights from data and make AI/ML models∗∗

-Here are the technologies and tools I enjoy working with the most:
+🧑🏼‍💻 The technologies and tools I'm working with the most:

-Core Languages: Python (The reliable workhorse), JavaScript/TypeScript (The web essential), SQL (The data backbone).
+Core Languages: Python and SQL

-The Stack & Frameworks:

-Listkeytechnologies,e.g.,React,Node.js,Pandas,TensorFlow
-.
+Analysis tools: pandas, matplotlib, numpy, VS Code, Jupyter Notebook and Excel Visualization tools: matplotlib, seaborn, plotly Dashboard tools: Streamlit, Dash, Power BI
+ML tools: Scikit-learn, TensorFlow and PyTorch

 Side Interests:

-Mentionacomplementaryfield,e.g.,GameDevelopment,UI/UXDesign,orBlockchain
+Problem solving,
 .

 🎯 What You'll Find Here (Key Projects)
-Below are a few projects I'm particularly proud of that showcase my skills and interests:
+Below are a few projects that showcase my skills and interests:

-ProjectName1
-: (A brief, one-sentence idea of the project.)

-ProjectName2
-: (What real-world problem does this project solve?)

-ProjectName3
-: (What unique technology or approach did you use here?)
+Exploratory Data Analysis (EDA) on the Marathons Dataset:
+(Conducted exploratory data analysis on Marathons dataset to uncover trends in participation, performance, and demographics over time, providing actionable insights for what has happened in the last 4 decades in Marathons.)

+Data cleaning:
+(Cleaning datasets and optimizing their features to be accurate.)

+Tic-Tac-Toe game:
+(Small Tic-Tac-Toe that learned me a lot about project management)

 "I believe that good code should be as easy to read as it is to write." ✍️